Richardsl/heatmap-calendar-obsidian/README.md

 Useful for tracking progress towards various things such as exercise, finance, passion, vices, social, project progression etc.

-It's intended to be used alongside [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/), but could be used standalone or with other plugins as well, as all the plugin does, is add the function ***renderHeatmapCalendar()*** to the global namespace.
+It's intended to be used alongside [Obsidian Dataview](https://blacksmithgu.github.io/obsidian-dataview/), but could be used standalone or with other plugins if you know some javascript.

 <p>
     <picture>